 - Rockwell Distinguished Chair in Society & Health, UTHealth

 Cheryl Perry, Ph.D., can speak about developing, implementing and evaluating health promotion programs for children and adolescents.
 In particular, her research interests include smoking and alcohol use prevention, healthy eating and physical activity; school-based, peer, family, and community programs.
 Perry was one of the lead investigators of the original CATCH main trial and can discuss the development of successful childhood obesity prevention programs.
 Perry served as the senior scientific editor and lead author of the report of the Surgeon General’s 2012 Tobacco Report.

 Previous Interview: http://go.uth.edu/a5ugbwtk

 Jennifer Reingle, Ph.D.

 Jennifer Reingle, Ph.D., specializes in criminal epidemiology, violent behavior, and intimate partner violence, as well as addiction and substance abuse.
-She can also talk about substance abuse in minority groups.
+She can also discuss substance abuse in minority groups.

 Joy Schmitz, Ph.D.

 - Professor, Department of Psychiatry & Behavioral Sciences, UTHealth Medical School